blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 This weapon has a +3 bonus to both attack rolls and the damage dealt by an attack.

+### Moon glaive
++1 glaive
+Under direct moonlight, the glaive burns with the moon's radiance and becomes a +3 blade, dealing an additional 1d6 radiant damage

 ### Bleeding Heart Dagger
 When you attack someone with this blade, whether you hit or not, the target begins recounting every failed or unrealized relationship in their life, ruminating on it.
 They must make a DC 15 wisdom saving throw, or take 1d4 psychic damage.

 ### Froggy Staff
 Magical quarterstaff